MUELLER LAB

 Undergraduate Student

-Venkata is a second year undergraduate student studying bioengineering.
+Venkata is a third year undergraduate student studying bioengineering.
 She is interested in biomedical device instrumentation and how it can be applied to enhancing global health treatments in LMICs.
 In the Mueller Lab, Venkata is optimizing injection parameters for the ethanol ablation treatment project.

 Picture